 Vascular dementia is the most common form of dementia after Alzheimer’s disease.
-It affects one’s memory and thought process due to blockage in the arterial supply of blood to the brain.
-Vascular dementia can occur from stroke as well as other conditions that damages the blood vessels and reduces blood circulation, depriving your brain of vital nutrients and oxygen.
+It affects one’s memory and thought process due to blockage in supply of blood to the brain.
+Vascular dementia can occur from stroke as well as other conditions that damage the blood vessels and reduce blood circulation, depriving your brain of vital nutrients and oxygen.

 What is Vascular Dementia?